Getting the UK to 'Net Zero' carbon emissions by 2050 is a monumental task.

 What does this mean?

 If you're looking to bid on smaller contracts you need to demonstrate a commitment to Net Zero where applicable.
 The government has made clear that contracting authorities should only consider Net Zero commitments "where it is relevant to the subject matter and it is proportionate to do so."
-While buyers will favour smaller suppliers who manage to successfully integrate climate considerations into their bids, unnecessarily 'gold-plating' a bid with unrealistic or vague commitments doesn't appear necessary.
+While public bodies will favour smaller suppliers who manage to successfully integrate climate considerations into their bids, unnecessarily 'gold-plating' a bid with unrealistic or vague commitments doesn't appear necessary.

 If you're looking to secure big contracts, a commitment to Net Zero must run throughout your bid.
 The government has emphasised how a "clear 'golden thread'" of social value considerations - including Net Zero - must feed through both the development and "awarding [of] contracts".
 Again, addressing climate change must factor into all facets of large bids.